[Updated January 15, 2022]

 The city of Roanoke is located in the Roanoke Valley (less than 1000 feet above sea level), with the Roanoke River flowing right through it.
 So it has four mild seasons and a welcoming climate.

-Among the many fine Roanoke attractions, there are multiple downtown areas and neighborhoods with historic architecture playing home to contemporary draws such as microbreweries, unusual museums (e.g. Pinball Museum), and the state’s oldest continually operating open-air market.
+Among the many fine Roanoke attractions and activities, there are multiple downtown areas and neighborhoods with historic architecture playing home to contemporary draws such as microbreweries, unusual museums (e.g. Pinball Museum), and the state’s oldest continually operating open-air market.

 Outside the city, the Blue Ridge Mountains and Allegheny Mountains, as well as the second-largest municipal park in the United States and the Appalachian Trail, provide a playground for nature lovers.